These stories are part of a special online collection available through the end of the month:

 I stood still for a moment, my heart threatening to jump out of my mouth.
-I felt the glorious weakness that one only experienced after great sex spread out trough my body.
+I felt the glorious weakness that one only experiences after great sex spread out trough my body.
 When I felt steady enough I pulled my pants up and walked to the bedroom.
 I knew tomorrow wasn’t going to be easy, but I didn’t care at the moment.
 I plopped down on the bed in my suit and my Oxfords and I closed my eyes.
 I heard Huda step into the room.
-The clatter of her accessories as she took them off, the rustle of her shirt as it slipped off, the click of her bra being undone.
+The clatter of her accessories as she took them off, the rustle of her shirt as she slipped out of it, the click of her bra being undone.
 She stood at the mirror, naked, wiping her face with a moist cotton pad.
 Then she slid in next to me, pushed her body against mine, and whispered in my ear:

-“If you do that again I’ll kill you.”
+“Do that again and I’ll kill you.”

 Born and raised in Cairo, Muhammad El-Hajj is a writer, translator, and digital content creator.
 His debut collection of short stories, Nobody Mourns the City’s Cats (2018), won the Sawiris Cultural Foundation’s Short Story Prize for emerging writers.
 He’s currently working on his next collection of short fiction.

 Yasmine Zohdi is a writer, translator, and the English culture editor at Mada Masr.
 She holds an MFA in writing from Sarah Lawrence College in New York and is currently working on her first collection of short fiction.